kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

   - Run a container on an engine like **Docker**.
   - Provides the **isolation** benefits of virtualization, but with less overhead and faster starts than traditional VMs.
   - Containerized applications are **portable** and offer **consistent environment**.
 Should get same experience whether runnning locally, remotely, etc.
-- ECS is a managaged container orchestration service.
+- ECS is a managed container orchestration service.
 - Create clusters to manage fleets of container deployments.
   - ECS manages EC2 or Fargate instances.
 - ECS schedules containers for optimal placement within cluster.